Canalone Miramonti

 Knee of the Canalone

 The "knee" takes the athletes to the Miramonti wall, famous for its difficulty and always perfect when the athletes pass by.
-Since a few seasons, the section of the wall is even closed during race day, so that it cannot be damaged during recognition.

 Last gradient switch